Paris between the Wars (1918–1939): The 1937 Exposition

-Paris hosted its last international exposition between May 24 and November 25, 1937.
-It had a very long title; the Exposition internationale des " Arts et des Techniques appliqués à la Vie moderne " ("International Exposition of arts and technology in modern life").
-It suffered from the political tensions of the period; the communist-led unions organized strikes, so that only the pavilion of the Soviet Union was finished on schedule.
-It was held on both sides of the Seine at the Champ de Mars and the colline de Chaillot.
+Paris hosted its last international exposition from May 24 to November 25, 1937.
+It had a long title: the Exposition internationale des " Arts et des Techniques appliqués à la Vie moderne " ("International Exposition of arts and technology in modern life").
+It suffered from the political tensions of the period.
+The communist-led unions organized strikes, so that only the pavilion of the Soviet Union was finished on schedule.
+It was held on both sides of the Seine at the Champ de Mars and the Colline de Chaillot.
 The pavilions of the Soviet Union, crowned by a hammer and sickle, and of Germany, with an eagle and swastika on its summit, faced each other in the center of the exhibition.
-The Exposition attracted far fewer visitors than expected, and ran up a large deficit.
+The exposition attracted far fewer visitors than expected, and ran up a large deficit.